SineStriker/qt-json-autogen/README.md

 + Use `QAS_JSON_DECLARE` to define the serializer and deserializer of the class, then it becomes serializable.
     + Template classes or classes in the scope of a template class with more than one type are not supported.

-+ If the class is a derived class, only super classes specified after the class will participate in serialization and deserialization.
-The super class name should be in complete form in global scope.
++ If the class is a derived class, all its super classes will participate in serialization and deserialization.
-    ```c++
-    namespace NS {
-        class Base { ... }
-        class Derived : public Base { ... }
-    }
-    QAS_JSON_DECLARE(NS::Derived, NS::Base)
-    ```
+    + The complete form of the super class name will be automatically deduced, but it's recommended to specify completely at the derived class head.

     + Note that serializable super class should be publicly inherited.

 + Use `QAS_ATTRIBUTE` to specify the key of a member in json object ans `QAS_IGNORE` to ignore a member.
 Only public members participate in serialization and deserialization.